TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson4.md

   w/ fitted value.
 Potential outliers. sqrt(abs(residuals)) less skewed than abs(residuals) for normally distributed.
 The scale values should bounce around 1.

-**Cook's distance**: identifies 'influential outliers': identified by jackknifing: how much do fitted values for other points change when this point is dropped from the fitting procedure?
+**Cook's distance**: identifies 'influential' outliers by jackknifing: measure how much fitted values for other points change when this point is dropped from the fitting procedure?
 Average sum-of-squared change in fitted values, normalized by dividing by original residual standard deviation.
 Values greater than `0.5` indicate high influence.

 **Residuals vs. leverage**: outliers with large leverage; disassembles Cook's distance into residual (`y` component) and leverage (`x` component).
 Look for points outside